 - Medicaid Disproportionate Share Revenues The Medicaid program pays the Medical Center Disproportionate Share (DSH) payments for servicing certain low income patients.
-The Medical Center received \$23.8 million in DSH payments in fiscal year 2022.
-This amount includes \$14,897,657 received due to a CMS waiver which allowed an additional FY 17 distribution.
-The Medical Center continues to receive DSH payments and expects to receive those payments for the foreseeable future based on new regulations. - Joint Commission The Joint Commission survey for FY2020 was successful and the Medical Center received re-accreditation.
-The next Joint Commission survey will be in 2023. - Department of Health The United Medical Center successfully completed its Department of Health annual survey of FY 22.
+The Medical Center received \$8.3 million in DSH payments in fiscal year 2023.
+The Medical Center continues to receive DSH payments and expects to receive those payments for the foreseeable future based on new regulations. - Joint Commission The Joint Commission survey for FY2023 was successful and the Medical Center received re-accreditation. - Department of Health The annual Department of Health survey will occur in 2023, but subsequent to September 30, 2023.

-The Medical Center's license is up to date.
+The Medical Center's license is active and up to date.

-- Skilled Nursing Facility In October 2020, the Medical Center Board approved the Skilled Nursing Facility's closure for the safety of the residents due to the severity of the COVID-19 pandemic.
+• Skilled Nursing Facility - In October 2020, the Medical Center Board approved the Skilled Nursing Facility's closure for the safety of the residents due to the severity of the COVID-19 pandemic.
 The residents received placement at other facilities.
-As of February 21, 2021 the Skilled Nursing Facility was closed and the FY 21 final cost report was filed on July 19, 2021. - Union Negotiations The Medical Center has three unions: District of Columbia Nursing Association (DCNA), United Federation of Special Police and Security Officers (UFSPSO), and 1199 SEIU.
-All collective bargaining agreements were up for renewal in FY 21.
-District of Columbia Nursing Association (DCNA) and United Federation of Special Police and Security
+As of February 21, 2021 the Skilled Nursing Facility was closed and the FY2021 final cost report was filed on July 19, 2021.

-Officers (UFSPSO) were renewed successfully prior to September 30, 2021 and 1199 SEIU was also successfully renewed subsequent to September 20, 2021.
+• Union Negotiations - The Medical Center has three unions: District of Columbia Nursing Association (DCNA), United Federation of Special Police and Security Officers (UFSPSO), and 1199 SEIU.
+All collective bargaining agreements were up for renewal in FY2021.
+District of Columbia Nursing Association (DCNA) and United Federation of Special Police and Security Officers (UFSPSO) were renewed successfully prior to September 30, 2021 and 1199 SEIU was also successfully renewed subsequent to September 20, 2021.
 The related retro payments were made for DCNA and UFSPSO.
 In FY2022, the DC Council approved the CBA for 1199 SEIU and the retro payments were made for all applicable years.